h2oai/sparkling-water/doc/src/site/sphinx/deployment/backends.rst

 When specifying the queue, we recommend that this queue has YARN preemption off in order to have stable a H2O cluster.

-It can also happen that we might need to explicitly set the client's IP or network.
-To see how this can be configured, please see `Specifying the Client Network`_.
+In case of Scala, it can also happen that we might need to explicitly set the client's IP or network.
+To see how this can be configured, please see `Specifying the Client Network in Scala`_.

 Manual Mode of External Backend on Hadoop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^